 Well, it’s Easter.
 You know, that springtime holiday filled with bunnies, chocolate eggs, and one of the most horrendous ways to die imaginable.
 We here at CGM like to do lists around holidays because that’s just good old fashioned Internet fun.
 This Easter we decided to do something a little different than usual.
 Sure we could have done a “Top Ten Scariest Bunnies In Film” article or something related to chocolate, but that seemed too easy.
-Nope, instead we’re going to serve up a list of the five greatest crucifixion scenes in cinematic history, just in time for Good Friday.
-After all, it is the only crucifixion-based holiday around.
+Nope, instead, we’re going to serve up a list of the five greatest crucifixion scenes in cinematic history, just in time for Good Friday.
+After all, it is the only crucifixion of Jesus based holiday around.
 You gotta recognize.

 5) Carrie (1976)